SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This popular downtown museum has recently made its debut after an extensive three-year makeover, which expanded it to twice its original size.
 You now get to enjoy 10 floors of artwork, including four permanent exhibits and over a dozen temporary ones.

 Whether you love photography, modern architecture, or contemporary paintings by famous artists such as Henri Matisse and Diego Rivera, you will find lots to marvel at.
-The MOMA is located just a few blocks southeast of Union Square.
+The MOMA is located just a few blocks southeast of Union Square in the South of Market (SOMA) District.

 Just a block away from SF City Hall in the Civic Center District, you'll find the one-of-a-kind Asian Art Museum.
 This place has an impressive collection of artifacts from over 6,000 years of history.